rubygems/rubygems/bundler/doc/playbooks/RELEASING.md

 breaking changes in minor releases.
 "Small" here means that we expect them to affect only very few users in rare cases.

+### Minor releases

+Minor releases of the next version start with a new release branch from the current state of master: `3.2`, and are immediately followed by a stable release.

-### Patch && minor releases
+### Patch releases

-Patch and minor releases are made by cherry-picking pill requests from `master`.
+Patch releases are made by cherry-picking pull requests from `master`.

 ### Branching

 Bundler releases are synchronized with rubygems releases at the moment.
 That means that releases for both share the same stable branch, and they should generally happen together.

-Minor releases of the next version start with a new release branch from the current state of master: `3.2`, and are immediately followed by a stable release.

 The current conventional naming for stable branches is `x+1.y`, where `x.y` is the version of `bundler` that will be released.
 This is because `rubygems-x+1.y`